The Church of the Transfiguration

 Plans are underway to offer Education for Ministry (EFM) here at Transfiguration beginning in the fall.
 EFM is a four-year series of courses designed to give lay persons a thorough grounding in the scriptural, liturgical, and mission-based life of the Church.
 For more information, check out their website at efm.sewanee.edu.

-Parishioner Rosemary Dumont and I will be co-mentors for the course.
+Parishioner Rosemary Dumont and Fr.
+Gordon will be co-mentors for the course.
 Please approach either of us if you have any questions or might be interested.
-Rosemary will speak at an upcoming service and there will be a general information session offered in the early summer.
+Rosemary will speak at an upcoming service and there will be a general information session offered this summer.

 Adult Education - Sundays at 9:00 AM - Memorial Hall